ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 ### JA Integration
 There are a few ways of selling custom JA items in the store.
 JA items or packs can be included in the shop.json as described below.

-STF shops can also be targetted in the Json Assets's json file, by setting the `PurchaseFrom` or `SeedPurchaseFrom` field to `"STF.<ShopName>"`
+STF shops can also be targetted in the Json Assets's json file, by setting the `PurchaseFrom` or `SeedPurchaseFrom` field to `"STF.<ShopName>"`.
+Anything added to the shop from JA will always be added to the shop under the conditions specified by `PurchaseRequirements` in the JA json.
+It will not be subject to the conditions set in the STF shops.json, including shop-global settings such as price, and maximum items.
+The exception is currency: money/festival score/casino points, which will always apply to the entire store.

+Note: Due to how it is implemented, only stores with a portrait image can be targetted by json assets

 ### Regular Shops
 Each Shop contains: